timife007/CowryConverter/README.md

 ## Architecture
 This app is based on the MVVM architecture and the Repository pattern, which follows the [Google's official architecture guidance](https://developer.android.com/topic/architecture).

-The overall architecture here is composed of three layers; the presentation layer, the domain layer, the data layer according to the Clean Architecture paradigm, with another for navigation.
+The overall architecture here is composed of three layers; the presentation layer, the domain layer, the data layer according to the Clean Architecture paradigm.
 Each layer has dedicated components and they have each different responsibilities, as defined below:

 ### Presentation Layer
 The presentation layer consists of the ui components as well as the view models to control the lifecyle of the application.

 ### Data Layer
 The data Layer consists of repositories, which include business logic, such as querying data from the remote data source.
-It follows the [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth) principle.<br>
+It follows the [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth) principle.
+Api used: [Fixer.io](https://fixer.io/)<br>

 ### Domain
 The domain layer consists mainly of repostory interfaces, use cases and business logic as followed by the clean architecure principles.